-Before publishing your completed statement, delete the instructions (text in italics) in this template, and this text box.
+Before publishing your completed statement, you should delete the instructions (text in italics) in this template, including this text box.

-This statement details our school's use of pupil premium funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.